 As seen above, the Unreal Engine will invoke a build of the PSO data placed in PipelineCaches during the cooking process.
-It using a wildcard in front of our
+The engine is using a wildcard in front of our

 *.spc files, so we can version them by prepending some information.

 At least for my own use, that is.
-If you need a build for playtesting that logs PSOs, consider building with the cvar set instead.
+If you need a build for playtesting that logs PSOs, consider building with the cvar set in the target platforms window instead.

 As an aside, you can also place the following in